chuckyee/chuckyee.github.io/_posts/2017-08-28-cardiac-segmentation.md

 your heart is functioning is to compute its [ejection fraction](https://en.wikipedia.org/wiki/Ejection_fraction): after your heart relaxes at its diastole to fully fill with blood, what percentage does it pump out upon contracting to its systole?
-Getting at this metric relies on *segmenting* (delineating the area) of the ventricles from cardiac images.
+The first step of getting at this metric relies on *segmenting* (delineating the area) of the ventricles from cardiac images.

 During my time at the [Insight AI Program](http://insightdata.ai) in NYC, I decided to tackle the [right ventricle segmentation challenge](http://ai-on.org/projects/cardiac-mri-segmentation.html) from the calls for research hosted by the [AI Open Network](http://ai-on.org/).
+I managed to achieve state of the art results with over an order of magnitude less parameters; below is a brief account of how.

 ## Problem description